-Kinger Valley Kinger Valley Borough Councel Kinger Vall Kinder Valley Berough Council Endy City Council Kinder Valley Berough Council Berough Council Support Berough Council Berough Council This scenario assumes the total number of jobs in each of the local authority areas remains constant from 2008/09 over the projection period.
-It shows the number of new homes required just to maintain the same labour force in the area as at 2008/09 levels.
-This provides a baseline figure against which future housing requirements of either a growing or declining labour force might be compared.
-Assumed that the proportion of workers commuting into and out of the area will remain the same as in the past; i.e. those who would need to commute into or out of that local authority to work will continue to do so.
-The Government's new household projections are based on looking back at migration trends over 5 years, and then using this to project forward into the future.
-This scenario looks back over a longer period (2001 to 2009), to help iron out peaks and troughs, and therefore give a more stable basis for the projection.
-These peaks and troughs may be, amongst other reasons, because of economic fortunes (including major industrial closure) and international migration.
-Because of a break in migration data at the 2001 Census, it is not advisable to look back further than 2001.
-District Dwellings pa 2008-2031 Derby HMA 1619 District Dwellings pa 2008-2031 Derby HMA 2449 Derby City 1249 Derby City 714 Amber Valley 525 South Derbyshire 380 Amber Valley 459 South Derbyshire 741
+- This scenario assumes the total number of jobs in each of the local authority areas remains constant from 2008/09 over the projection period. - It shows the number of new homes required just to maintain the same labour force in the area as at 2008/09 levels. - This provides a baseline figure against which future housing requirements of either a growing or declining labour force might be compared. - Assumed that the proportion of workers commuting into and out of the area will remain the same as in the past; i.e. those who would need to commute into or out of

+that local authority to w ork will continue to do so.

+District Dwellings pa 2008-2031

+Danka HMA 1010

+DOIDY HIMA

+Derby City 714

+Amber Valley 525

+South Derbyshire 380